logan14925/Jiacheng_Xue.github.io/_pages/about.md

   - Investigated integration of FOC with real-time feedback systems to enhance precision in robotic movements .

 # News
-# News

 - **Rejected by [Materials & Design](https://www.sciencedirect.com/journal/materials-and-design)**
   *June 2025*

-  - Took a swing at *Materials & Design* with my research paper, but it got sent back with some reviewer feedback!
-Their eagle eyes helped me spot the paper’s lack of fresh sparkle.
+  - My paper got a "nope" from *Materials & Design*, but the reviewers’ feedback showed me where it needs more shine.
-  - No tears here—I’m jazzed to polish it up, add some extra pizzazz, and toss it back into the academic ring.
-There’s a perfect journal out there waiting for my work, and I’m ready to find it! 😎
+  -  I’m pumped to tweak it, make it pop, and send it out again.
+The right journal’s out there waiting for me! 😎

 - **Achieved an Outstanding 98 on [TOEFL](https://www.ets.org/toefl.html)**
   *May 2025*